rkgofiitk/academic-issues.github.io/Topics/anonymousDonor.md

 Let us delve a bit deeper into research and innovation grants.
 The government of India declared several institutes of eminences (IoE).
 The budget allocation for IoE has increased by 25 percent from last year's revised estimates.
-The stated aim of establishing IoEs is to encourage faculty members of that institute to compete with the highest levels of global excellence in teaching and research.
+The stated aim of establishing IoEs is to encourage faculty members of those institutes to compete with the highest levels of global excellence in teaching and research.
 It is, however, interesting to note that funding for most research programs has stayed the same or decreased.
 I fail to appreciate the level of thinking that goes into the strategy to boost research and innovation.
-We cannot maintain islands of excellence when the surrounding is full of mud and dirt.
-IoE needs a set of lower-level feeder institutes for human resources.
+We cannot maintain islands of excellence when the surrounding is full of muck and dirt.
+IoEs need a set of lower-level feeder institutes for human resources.
 So, there should be a proportionate increase in research innovation budgets for secondary-level institutions.
 Even then, the central govt's efforts will only work with support from state governments.
 Unfortunately, state governments have a different level of thinking.
-Education certainly not higher in their priorities for staying in power.
+Education certainly not the highest in their priorities for staying in power.

 Let us examine the effectiveness of CSR funding.
 The government of India enacted the CSR Act in 2013.
 It became applicable only on 1 April 2014.
 Tata and Birla Group of companies were funding education institutions much